Logmanager documentation

 It is recommended to follow these steps when requesting a new server certificate to increase the security of the certificates.

-• Generate a certificate from the authority add to the CSR request
+• Insert the generated certificate from the certification authority into the CSR request.

 Creating a new CSR request